explorer495/mkdocs-test/docs/diy/21-mega-harder.md

 ### Connect your track power supply

 1. Wire your track power supply to the input turrets of the motor shield, observing polarity.
-It may be convenient to attach a short wire with a female barrel connector.
+It is best to create short wire with a female barrel connector.

 ### Optionally install a Wifi Shield